dart-lang/site-www/src/faq.md

 Strong mode is Dart’s implementation of a sound type system.
-With strong mode enabled (in an implementation that has both the static and runtime checks), Dart is a type safe language ensuring that static type annotations are actually correct at runtime.
+With strong mode enabled (in an implementation that has both the static and runtime checks), Dart is a statically typed language ensuring that static type annotations are actually correct at runtime.

 For more information, see [Strong Mode Dart].